 Module Name Course Module Module Level Undergraduated Programme Code, if applicable - Sub-title, if applicable - Courses, if applicable Elementary School Mathematics Teaching and Learning Semester(s) in which the module is taught 3 th semester Person responsible for the module Lecturer of Courses Lecturer (s) Dr. Lukman El Hakim, M.Pd.
 Language Indonesian Language Relation to Curriculum This course is a compulsory course.
-Type of teaching, contact hours Teaching methods used in this course are: Lecture (i.e., grup investigation, small grup discussion, dan videobased learning) Structured assignments (i.e., essai and case study) Workload For this course, students required to meet a minimum of 135,99 hours in one semester, which consist of: 39,99 hours for lecture, 48 hours for structured assignments, 48 hours for independent study Credit Points 3 ECTS Requirements according to the examination regulations Students must attend all lectures and submit all individual and group assignments scheduled before the final exam.
-Recommended prerequisites - Program intended learning outcomes Programme Learning Outcomes (PLO) to be achieved in this course are: PLO 7: Able to analyze research findings to improve the process of learning mathematics.
-PLO 8 : Able to plan, implement, and evaluate learning in learning mathematics Course Learning Objectives Course Learning Outcomes (CLO) to be achieved in this course are: CLO 1: Students are able to analyze the content and objectives of the elementary mathematics curriculum and its implementation at school; CLO 2: Students are able to identify the problems of learning elementary mathematics in schools in general; CLO 3: Students are able to use the latest and innovative mathematics learning theories in designing elementary mathematics learning to be able to answer these problems in accordance with the content and objectives of the curriculum.
+Type of teaching, contact hours Teaching methods used in this course are: Lecture (i.e., grup investigation, small grup discussion, dan videobased learning) Structured assignments (i.e., essai and case study) Workload For this course, students required to meet a minimum of 135,99 hours in one semester, which consist of: 39,99 hours for lecture, 48 hours for structured assignments, 48 hours for independent study Credit Points 3 ECTS 5 LC15 Requirements according to the examination regulations Students must attend all lectures and submit all individual and group assignments scheduled before the final exam.
+Requirements according to the examination regulations Recommended prerequisites Students must attend all lectures and submit all individual and group assignments scheduled before the final exam.
+Requirements according to the examination regulations Recommended prerequisites Program intended learning outcomes Students must attend all lectures and submit all individual and group assignments scheduled before the final exam. - Programme Learning Outcomes (PLO) to be achieved in this course are: PLO 7: Able to analyze research findings to improve the process of learning mathematics.
+PLO 8 : Able to plan, implement, and evaluate learning in learning mathematics Requirements according to the examination regulations Recommended prerequisites Program intended learning outcomes Course Learning Objectives Students must attend all lectures and submit all individual and group assignments scheduled before the final exam. - Programme Learning Outcomes (PLO) to be achieved in this course are: PLO 7: Able to analyze research findings to improve the process of learning mathematics.
+PLO 8 : Able to plan, implement, and evaluate learning in learning mathematics Course Learning Outcomes (CLO) to be achieved in this course are: